 ...and other options depending on the check.

-These features provide some advanced monitoring functionality that better simulates the user experience of your website:
+These features provide some advanced monitoring functionality that better simulates the user experience of your website and provide additional monitoring methods:

 - Real User Monitoring: Monitors the performance experience of visitors on your site